Machine Gun Kelly (musician): Musical style and influences

-Baker's musical style has been mainly described as hip hop, pop-rap, and rap rock.
+Baker's musical style has been mainly described as hip-hop, pop rap, and rap rock.

 His fifth album, Tickets to My Downfall, marked a change in sound and has been described as pop-punk and alternative rock.

 Baker cites DMX and Eminem as music influences, as well as listening to rock bands Guns N' Roses and Blink-182 during his youth.
 Baker cites these rap and rock artists as major musical influences.
 In an interview discussing his collaboration with DMX, Baker called the rapper his idol.
 He also stated that DMX's music helped him through his troubles while growing up, especially bullying.

 Acting career

 Baker made his film debut in the 2014 romantic drama Beyond the Lights, where he played a "shallow, self-important" rapper named Kid Culprit.
 In 2016, he co-starred and co-executive produced the drama film The Land, a Cleveland-set drama produced by fellow rapper Nas.
 The same year, he had a minor role in the techno-thriller adventure film Nerve with Emma Roberts and Dave Franco; and had a recurring role on the Showtime comedy-drama series Roadies as Wes, a former Pearl Jam roadie.

 He played Felix in the 2018 Netflix post-apocalyptic horror thriller film Bird Box with Sandra Bullock, and portrayed drummer Tommy Lee in The Dirt, a 2019 Netflix biographical comedy-drama about Mötley Crüe.
 He played the role of Newt in the 2020 superhero film Project Power opposite Jamie Foxx, and the following year, he co-starred with Bruce Willis and Megan Fox in the crime thriller film Midnight in the Switchgrass; and starred in the action western film The Last Son with Sam Worthington.
-Baker played the role of "London Clash" in the self-directed film Good Mourning, released in 2022.
+Having previously been credited as Machine Gun Kelly for his acting performances, Baker began using his birth name for film credits in 2021.
+Baker played the role of London Clash in the self-directed film Good Mourning, released in 2022.